 Traditional embroidery in Palestine is called tatreez.
 It is a skill many women in Palestine learn as children and practice into adulthood, both to decorate their own homes and also for income generation.

-Hand embroidered accessories we feature come from different women cooperatives whom activities are based on cross-stitching crafts as as their profession; we buy tatreez crafts from a women’s cooperative in Bethlehem, Women in Hebron cooperative, as well as Atfaluna Association from Gaza but we also try to support women in refugee camps.
+Hand embroidered accessories we feature come from different women cooperatives whom activities are based on cross-stitching crafts as their profession; we buy tatreez crafts from Women in Hebron cooperative, as well as Atfaluna Association, and Sulafa Embroidery Center from Gaza but we also try to support women in refugee camps.

 The crafts (wo)manship is evident in each piece, which is the end result of a labor of love.